 As a result of the Proposed Issuance, certain holders of Exchange Notes, including Fidelity, may become significant stockholders of the Company.
-As a result of the shares of Class A common stock to be issued to Fidelity in the Exchange Offers pursuant to the Fidelity Support Agreement, Fidelity will, following the Proposed Issuance, own at least approximately 60.4 million shares of our Class A common stock.
-In addition, as a condition to the exchange of its Exchange Notes in the Exchange Offers, two directors nominated by Fidelity shall have been appointed to our board of directors, one of whom shall be appointed to each of the committees of our board of directors, subject to satisfaction of applicable listing standards and other applicable laws, rules and regulations.
-However, Fidelity has no right to designate members to our board of directors thereafter.
-See "- Agreements with Fidelity and MacAndrews & Forbes - The Fidelity Support Agreement."
+As a result of the shares of Class A common stock to be issued to Fidelity in the Exchange Offers pursuant to the Fidelity Support Agreement, Fidelity will, following the Proposed Issuance, own at least 60.4 million shares of our Class A common stock.
+In addition, subject to the terms and conditions of the Stockholders Agreement, Fidelity will be entitled to nominate as many as two directors to our board of directors, and MacAndrews & Forbes has agreed to vote in favor of those nominees.
+See "--Agreements with Fidelity and MacAndrews & Forbes - The Stockholders Agreement."